gustafsson96/projectdt207g-site/README.md

 * Mobile-friendly hamburger menu for screens smaller than 768px.
 * Information about the company.
 * Filter menu on vegan options only.
+* Make a table reservation via a booking form.

 ## Technologies Used
 * HTML for basic structure